Auscitte/auscitte.github.io/_posts/2019-02-06-Crash-Dump-Analysis.md

 ### A Breakthrough

 Now we move to the most interesting part -- processing of _ServerDll_ entries.
 Each _ServerDll_ gives a DLL name, index, and an optional name of a function to call ("ServerDllInitialization" is used by default).
-Again, for the sake of readability, I use [ReactOS code](https://doxygen.reactos.org/d1/db2/subsystems_2win32_2csrsrv_2server_8c_source.html) to accompany the verbal description, but of course one is advised to go over the disassembly listings to make sure the Windows and ReactOS implementations agree.
+Again, for the sake of readability, I use [ReactOS code](https://doxygen.reactos.org/d1/db2/subsystems_2win32_2csrsrv_2server_8c_source.html) to accompany the verbal description, but, of course, one is advised to go over the disassembly listings to make sure the Windows and ReactOS implementations agree.

 <div class="env-header">ReactOS: CsrLoadServerDll()</div>
 {% highlight c linenos %}